Volkswagen hits record sales in bid to top auto industry

 Volkswagen has announced record sales figures for last year

-FRANKFURT, Germany -- Volkswagen announced Tuesday record sales for last year that could determine whether it keeps its crown as the world's largest automaker.
+FRANKFURT, Germany -- Volkswagen has announced record annual sales that could determine whether it keeps its crown as the world's largest automaker.

-The automaker based in Wolfsburg, Germany, delivered 10.97 million vehicles in 2019.
-That compares with 10.83 million in 2018, when Volkswagen edged out the Renault-Nissan-Mitsubishi alliance and Toyota, although the alliance was slightly ahead when Volkswagen's trucks are removed from the totals.
+The company based in Wolfsburg, Germany, said Tuesday that it delivered 10.97 million vehicles in 2019.
+That compares with 10.83 million in 2018, when Volkswagen edged out the Renault-Nissan-Mitsubishi alliance and Toyota, although the alliance was slightly ahead when trucks are removed from the totals.

 The alliance and Toyota will report their figures in coming weeks.
 Toyota in December estimated its 2019 total would be 10.72 million, which would leave it behind Volkswagen.